jonasbkarlsson/ferro_ai_companion/README.md

 The Ferro AI Companion integration works on top of Ferro AI from Ferroamp.
 It provides observation of what Ferro AI does and possibilities to override the Ferro AI function.

+It might take up to 24 hours until the integration has learned the peak shaving thresholds used by Ferro AI.
+After that, changes to the thresholds will be tracked continously.

 ## Requirements
 - Home Assistant version 2024.12 or newer.
 - [Ferroamp Operation Settings](https://github.com/jonasbkarlsson/ferroamp_operation_settings) integration.